dcui-03/ElasticDeformation/README.md

 - 3D thin shells
 - Load tet meshes using libigl::tetgen
 - Direction-independent application of constraints
-- Find a better file saving/loading format...
+- Static Deformer (ex. via Laplacian) for posing

 # Academic Honesty
 Any functions taken or heavily inspired by an external (non-AI) source is explicitly labeled as such with comments.
-These are primarily from HOBAK itself, with the functions in question being in /src/utils/MatrixUtils:
-- computedFdx(): Copied from Dynamic Deformables [Kim & Eberle, 2022] (MATLAB code)
-- partialJpartialF(): Directly copied from HOBAK
-- buildTwistAndFlipEigenvectors(): Heavily inspired by HOBAK
-- buildScalingEigenvectors(): Heavily inspired by HOBAK
+These are primarily from HOBAK itself and are labeled as such in the code.
+Much thanks to the authors of Dynamic Deformables for their clear explanations and helpful code bits.

 Additionally, all functions for reading and writing files in /src/utils/IOutils are written largely by AI.
 All other code was written by me :)